 Orca Bay Seafoods sells a dozen different frozen fish fillets, mostly wild-caught (the swai† and tilapia are farmed).

-The country was launched in 1985 by seafood executives.
+The company was launched in 1985 by seafood executives.
 At the time, the frozen fish options were not as good as they knew there could be.
 They established the company to provide higher quality, all natural frozen seafood.